MakingSense/makingsense.github.io/migration-to-git/3-working-with-git/create-a-new-branch.md

     git checkout develop

-Now you can create a new branch based on current that is associated to an specific remote repository/branch:
+Now you can create a new branch based on the current one:

-    git checkout edit-mobile-locations --track bartsimpson/edit-mobile-locations
+    git checkout -b edit-mobile-locations

 Since you have been used `checkout` command, your working tree is pointing to the new branch.